dinhanhthi/dinhanhthi.com/posts/ml/2019-09-03-random-forest.md

 ## What's the idea of Random Forest?

-Random forest consists a (large) number of [decision trees](/search?q=decision+tree) operating together ([ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning)).
-The class with the most votes from the trees will be chosen as the final result of the RF's prediction.
+Random forest consists a (large) number of [decision trees](/search?q=decision+tree) operating together ([ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning)). ==The class with the most votes== from the trees will be chosen as the final result of the RF's prediction.
 These decision tree models are relatively uncorrelated so that they can protect each other from their individual errors.

 ![An illustration of the random forest's idea.]({{img-url}}/rf1.jpg){:.img-full-85}
 *An illustration of the random forest's idea.*